Who is eligible to receive Financial Aid at Park University?

 - Complete the Free Application for Federal Student Aid (FAFSA)

-Park University suggests that you submit the FAFSA as soon as possible after January 1 and no later than May 1 for the Fall term.
+Submit the FAFSA as soon as possible after January 1 and no later than May 1 for the Fall term.
 (Do not submit the FAFSA before January 1).
 Park University Title IV School Code is 002498 and must be used when completing Step Six of the FAFSA.

 Federal sources of financial aid require that you be enrolled at least half time, with the exception of Pell grant which may be paid to a student who is enrolled less than half-time at certain levels of EFC (expected family contribution).
 Some Park University funding requires full-time enrollment to be eligible.

-Financial aid correspondence may be sent to:
+Send financial aid correspondence to:

 Student Financial Services Box 44